Importance of Medical Information

 Using the Emergency Medical Folder

-Once you have gathered the records, copied them and assembled the folder, put it in an easily accessible place.
+Once you have gathered the records listed above, copied them and assembled the folder, put it in an easily accessible place.
 If you share caregiving responsibilities with other family members, friends or professional in-home caregivers, inform them of this file’s existence and location.
-“Put that collection of information where everybody can find it,” Dr. Paisan urges.
+“Put that collection of information where everybody on the care team can find it,” Paisan urges.

 This packet should be given to paramedics responding to 911 calls, and it should be brought along to walk-ins at the emergency room or urgent care clinic.
-In the latter cases, Dr. Paisan recommends giving the information to a staff member who is going to have direct patient contact with the senior instead of a receptionist whose only job is to check people in.
-“This could be a triage nurse, the actual nurse on duty once the patient is put into a room, or the physician who is in charge of their care.”
+In the latter cases, Paisan recommends giving the information to a staff member who is going to have direct contact with the senior instead of a receptionist whose only job is to check patients in.
+“This could be a triage nurse, the actual nurse on duty once the patient is put into a room, or the physician who is in charge of their care,” explains Paisan.

-For seniors who attend day programs or spend ample time in their family members’ homes, having one of these folders available in each location isn’t a bad idea, either.
+For seniors who attend adult day care programs or spend ample time in their family members’ homes, having one of these folders available in each location isn’t a bad idea either.
 Remember to update the contents of each folder as needed, though.
-Speak with their adult day care or senior center to see if they are able to keep the packet on file in case of emergencies.
-Dr. Paisan notes that, “When this detailed information is handy, it makes life easier and safer for everybody involved.”
+Speak with administrators at the adult day care center or senior center to see if they can keep the packet on file in case of emergencies.
+Paisan notes that, “When this detailed information is handy, it makes life easier and safer for everybody involved.”

 The article "The Emergency Medical File Every Caregiver Should Create" by Ashley Huntsberry-Lett originally appeared on AgingCare.com.